iad-ABDUL-RAOUF/pfmag/README.md

 Stay tuned for future updates.

-Also I will provide the list of important file to look at for each part of the project.
+Also I will provide the list of important files to look at for each part of the project.

 The simultaneous localisation and calibration part may be more difficult (but more interesting ?) than the resampling part.
 Choose your subject carefully...